Zeeeepa/xyops/docs/buckets.md

 ### Fetch At Job Start

-Use Fetch Bucket with the `start` condition to pull bucket content into the job’s input context before launch:
+Use Fetch Bucket with the `start` condition to pull bucket content into the job's input context before launch:

-- **Data**: Shallow‑merged into the job’s `input.data`.
+- **Data**: Shallow‑merged into the job's `input.data`.
 Avoid key collisions or namespace your keys deliberately.
-- **Files**: Selected files are added to the job’s input file list and staged into the job’s temp directory on the remote server before the Plugin starts.
+- **Files**: Selected files are added to the job's input file list and staged into the job's temp directory on the remote server before the Plugin starts.

 Example (JSON):